bigtoga/Examples/NodeJS/npm vs npx.md

 1. Write whatever logic/code you want executed inside the js file
 1. Create a named reference to your js file inside `package.json` with previous name, version, scripts info
 1. `npx <url to gist>`

+#### 2. Testing different versions of an executable
+Many executables have multiple versions, past, present, and future.
+Use `npm v create-react-app` to view which shows the **dist tags** of:
+- canary
+- latest
+- next

+If you want to test out your app using the sandbox distro:
+1. execute `npx create-react-app@next sandbox` and npx will create a temporary environment for you and install all dependencies
+1. `cd sandbox`
+1. `npm start`

 —————